abhijeetgangan/cuEquivariance/docs/api/cuequivariance.descriptors.rst

    See the License for the specific language governing permissions and limitations under the License.

-.. module:: cuequivariance.descriptors
+.. module:: cuequivariance.group_theory.descriptors
-.. currentmodule:: cuequivariance.descriptors
+.. currentmodule:: cuequivariance.group_theory.descriptors

 Descriptors
 ===========